Making the most out of your experience from acceptance to post-comp.

 Create Your Costume

 You want to be sure to look your best on stage, so be sure that you don’t just show up in a sports bra and pole shorts!
-It doesn’t take much to make a costume look more stage/performance ready, and supplies can be found at decent prices on amazon, at craft stores, and fabric stores, we found an amazing socks seller with so many variety, see it here.
+It doesn’t take much to make a costume look more stage/performance ready, and supplies can be found at decent prices on amazon, at craft stores, and fabric stores.
 If you aren’t the crafty type, there are a few great costume designers in the industry that have shops online, Esty, Amazon, Pinterest, and Ebay.
-Here are a few of my favorite designers:

 Be sure to have your costume completed in time to perform several run throughs in it.
 The last thing you want to have happen is a costume malfunction or pieces getting in your way/distracting the audience!
 Practicing in your costume before hand will work out the kinks, and get you feeling more comfortable on the day of.
 Here are some great examples of costumes used by past FPFC competitors: (Brandon Rosario – James Bond Theme, Anna Elise Bowman – Sparta Theme, Jo Northcutt – Mime Theme, Paige Anderson – Psycho Killer)